lambdaclass/concrete/ROADMAP.md

    stable ordering helpers for ordered collections.
 Each API must state whether it requires `with(Alloc)`, whether it can fail, and which runtime obligations it creates.
    - 8a.
-Design `Clone` and indexed move/swap as value-model work, separate from H1. `Clone` should be explicit semantic duplication (capability-visible, usually `with(Alloc)`, audit-visible, and not silently proof-eligible).
+Keep `Clone` and indexed move/swap as **workload-gated value-model research**, separate from H1 and not assumed inevitable.
+If admitted, `Clone` is explicit semantic duplication (capability-visible, usually `with(Alloc)`, audit-visible, and not silently proof-eligible), not a convenience patch for borrowed reads.
 The sibling move-out primitive for indexed containers is `swap(i, new) -> V`, which transfers ownership out while preserving the linear one-value-per-slot invariant.
-Build these only when a workload needs them; do not use `Clone` as a patch for borrowed reads.
+Build either only after a real workload repeatedly needs owned duplication or indexed ownership-out and the existing `Copy` / move / borrow APIs are the wrong fit.
    - 8b.
 Design arena/index safety before any arena-backed structure becomes a flagship or stable stdlib API.
 Array-backed linked structures use indices, and a stale index into a removed/reused slot is a logic-level dangling